vstinner/faulthandler/README.rst

 Import the module and call faulthandler.enable() to enable the fault handler.

-Alternatively you can set the PYTHONFAULTHANDLER environment variable to a non-empty value.

 The fault handler is called on catastrophic cases and so it can only use signal-safe functions (eg. it doesn't allocate memory on the heap).
 That's why the traceback is limited: it only supports ASCII encoding (use the